 Begin calling potential providers.
 Ask about openings, hours, the enrollment process and fees, weekly/monthly costs and whether subsidies are accepted.
 Find out what the program is doing to maintain and increase quality.
-If a child care seems like it could work for you, make an appointment to visit.
+If a child care seems like it could work for you, make an appointment to visit, even if it's a virtual visit.
 Spend time talking to the provider, observe activities and interactions and imagine your child in the environment.
-Use our Checklist (page 3) to help measure the program's quality and decide whether it will work for your family.
+Use our Checklist to help measure the program's quality and decide whether it will work for your family.